 Aug 27, 2020|

-Brazil is a vast country, and the weather varies considerably by region.
+Considering the places to visit in brazil, and looking at the weather, keep in mind, that it varies considerably by region.
 As a general rule, September – November is the best time to visit Brazil, especially coastal cities like Rio de Janeiro.
 During this time, temperatures are not too high, and visitor numbers are lower than at peak times.
 Typically crowded attractions will have fewer people, and more available with accommodations can be expected.
 The best time to visit the Pantanal is from around April to October.
 The Amazon can be visited year-round, and the rainfall doesn’t vary much from one month to another – it is always hot and relatively wet.

 There are so many great places to visit in Brazil that it can be a little overwhelming working out which ones to pick and avoid spending too much time flying around the country.
 Our Brazil tours give an idea of what is possible and can be customized to fit your interests and travel dates.
 The key to planning a trip to Brazil is not to try to see everything in one go – save something for next time – there will be a next time!